Lucaferra96/Innocheque/README.md

 This repository is a collection of code files designed to download, preprocess, and analyse climate and soil data in the context of the Innocheque project.
 The scripts have been tailored to work with the specific datasets required for the project.

+## Data

+The files are designed to work with the CHELSA monthly climate data https://chelsa-climate.org/ and the soil dataset HiHydroSoil v2.0 https://www.futurewater.eu/projects/hihydrosoil/.

 ## Contact

 For any questions or contributions, feel free to contact: